meteor/meteor/content/react.md

 <h3 id="preventing-rerenders">Preventing re-renders</h3>

 Sometimes changes in your data can trigger re-computations which you know won't affect your UI.
-Although React is in general quite efficient in the face of unnecessary re-renders, if you need to control re-rendering, the above pattern allows you to easily use React's [`shouldComponentUpdate`](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) on the presentational component to avoid re-renders.
+Although React is in general quite efficient in the face of unnecessary re-renders, if you need to control re-rendering, the above pattern allows you to use React's [`shouldComponentUpdate`](https://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) on the presentational component to avoid re-renders.

 <h2 id="routing">Routing</h2>